 Finding the best studio monitor speakers under $200

-There are a few factors we want you to keep in mind before reading our roundups, or in case you begin looking through various websites around the net.
+Aside from money (and you can check out our studio monitors under $300 or studio monitors under $500 guides if you have a little more cash), there are a few factors we want you to keep in mind before reading our roundups, or in case you begin looking through various websites around the net.

 - Make sure what you’re buying is a pair.
 We spoke to some who have been shopping for studio monitors and accidentally just purchased “one” — some are sold in pairs and others you’ll just have to buy two of the same speaker.
 All picks down below are pairs except for the last two.